-All deposits must be delivered in person to one of the below listed authorized locations, accompanied by a completed and signed Deposit Transmittal form.
+All deposits must be delivered in person to one of the below listed authorized locations, accompanied by a completed and signed Deposit Transmittal Form or in Marketplace setup using Account ID 20218.
 Campus mail is NOT an authorized method of delivery, due to potential loss or misappropriation of funds.

 Institute of Texan Cultures ITC Business Operations, (ITC 3.04.20)

 Each department must provide adequate working space for each cash handler in order to maintain control of the cash handling process and allow space to accept payments.
 All cash handling areas should provide for security and separation between cash handlers and customers.
 Adequate and secure areas should also be designated for balancing operations.

 UTSA is exempt from paying State of Texas sales tax on purchased items; however, it is not exempt from acting as a tax-collecting entity.
 Departments must collect sales tax when selling taxable items, unless proof of tax exemption is obtained.
 The department must collect and document the sales tax on the Deposit Transmittal Form using Account ID 20218.